humanfia/putnambench/README.md

 | Lean | `leanprover/lean4:v4.27.0`, Mathlib `a3a10db0` |
 | Acceptance | Lean kernel + Comparator + AXLE, all required to agree |

+This results has been verified by the putnambench team, and now ranks #1 on [the offical leaderboard](https://trishullab.github.io/PutnamBench/leaderboard.html).
 A problem counts as solved only when the produced Lean file passes *every* gate in [Verification Method](#verification-method).
 Candidates that fail any gate are retained for inspection but are never counted or labeled as proofs.
 The unresolved IDs for a given run are written to `unresolved.txt` in that run's controller